 As an actuary, you will often be faced with intellectually challenging problems.
 To be successful in this field, you will need to demonstrate excellent analytical thinking and the ability to solve complicated financial problems.
 Solid commercial and economic understanding, as well as being able to interpret and communicate complex information in a clear way are also essential.

 Compared to other professional bodies, the actuarial profession is relatively small.
-With just under 32,000 members of the Institute and Faculty of Actuaries (IFoA, July 2018), you will be part of a high-profile, prestigious and well respected profession.
+With just over 30,000 members of the Institute and Faculty of Actuaries, you will be part of a high-profile, prestigious and well respected profession.
 It is not easy to qualify as an actuary, and the exams are rigorous.
 Therefore, you will have to be willing to put the work in, not only do you have to pass your exams but you also have to excel at your day job.
 You will have to have focus, determination and the ability to cope well under pressure.
 What you will gain, however, is a world-recognised qualification at the end of it.

 Actuaries help form high-level business decisions and solve real-life problems in a range of industries.
 From influencing investment decisions to designing pension schemes that could affect thousands of people, becoming an actuary means that the decisions you make impact people’s lives.

 I enjoy the technical aspect of the role but even more so the communication of results, decision making and strategy that goes alongside that in working with clients.